CarlosSiendones/KiteVenture-MS1-Project/README.md

 * The page should then refresh automatically and a **link** of the live site should be displaced.

 ### **Forking**
-Forking the Github repository can be very useful.If we want to work and make changes without this to affect to the original repository, for testing new features for example.
+Forking the Github repository can be very useful.
+If we want to work and make changes without this to affect to the original repository, for testing new features for example.

 * Login to Github and go to the Repository you want to fork .
 * Go to the **Fork** button above the Repo.